Faculty Spotlight | Farzin Madjidi

 "Ultimate learning takes place in an environment of trust and mutual respect."

-With numerous teaching awards under his belt, Dr. Farzin Madjidi, professor of leadership at the Pepperdine University Graduate School of Education and Psychology (GSEP), is well-known as an expert in diversity in education.
+With numerous teaching awards under his belt, Dr. Farzin Madjidi, current dean and former professor of leadership at the Pepperdine University Graduate School of Education and Psychology (GSEP), is well-known as an expert in diversity in education.
 In fact, he recently received the California Diversity Council's 2009 DiversityFirst Award, one of the highest honors that can be attained in the field.
 Madjidi was chosen for his pioneering work cultivating cultural competency and leading student groups on international trips to Mexico and China through the doctor of education in organizational leadership program, which he co-leads with professor of education Dr. June Schmeider-Ramirez.
 "Teaching is a privilege and an opportunity for me to serve our students," said Madjidi.
 "If I can contribute even slightly to helping them fulfill their God-given potential, then I have taken a step toward fulfilling my own purpose in life."